lynnfaraday/aresmush.com/tutorials/manage/backups.md

 #### Number of Backups

 You can configure the number of backups the game keeps.
 By default this is 5.
-Older backups are automatically deleted.
+The game will only keep this many backup files.

+{% note %}
+If you _reduce_ the number of backups from its previous value, you need to manually remove any extra backup files.
+{% endnote %}

 #### Backup Cron Job